#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the ground isn't frozen solid and the soil isn't cold, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

 Do you carry organic seeds and plants?